Sponsored Research and Updates

 Sign up to contribute here

-The NF2 Biobank is an open, ongoing collection of tissue samples and other biospecimens, including blood and bodily fluids donated by people with NF2.
-The Biobank has been developed by NF2 BioSolutions with the generous support of private donations and grants to accelerate NF2 research.
+The NF2 BioSolutions Biobank organizes an open and ongoing collection of tissue samples and other biospecimens, including blood and bodily fluids donated by people with NF2.
+NF2 BioSolutions has developed the Biobank with the generous support of private donations and grants to accelerate NF2 research.

 Inflammation in NF2 tumor and therapeutic targets: Geoffrey Jefferson Brain Research Centre, Manchester.
 Prof David Brough, Prof Kevin Couper, Prof Omar Pathmanaban and Dr Pawel Paszek.
 Grace Gregory and Adam Jones.

-The goal of this project is to understand the role of the inflammation in the NF2 vestibular schwannomas and meningiomas, how it is linked to tumor growth and how we could control the growth.
-This project started in 2021 and the team discovered that the microenvironment (different type of cells) of vestibular schwannomas from non-NF2 patients appear to be very similar to the NF2 patients’ vestibular schwannomas.
-This comparison is being validated using high dimensional imaging, which will study the types of cells that exist in the tumor, including granulocytes, B cells, T cells, macrophages and monocytes.
-The team hypotheses that targeted immunotherapies in sporadic VS are likely to be equally effective in NF2 VS, which opens up new opportunities for clinical trials.
-However, it is also critical to gain understanding of how these immune cells interact and behave in the tumours to devise optimal immunotherapeutic strategies, and the team will study this in the coming months.
+This project aims to understand the role of inflammation in the NF2 vestibular schwannomas and meningiomas, how it is linked to tumor growth, and how we could control the growth.
+This project started in 2021, and the team discovered that the microenvironment (different types of cells) of vestibular schwannomas from non-NF2 patients appear to be very similar to the NF2 patients’ vestibular schwannomas.
+This comparison is being validated using high-dimensional imaging, which will study the types of cells that exist in the tumor, including granulocytes, B cells, T cells, macrophages, and monocytes.
+The team hypothesizes that targeted immunotherapies in sporadic VS are likely equally efficacious in NF2 VS, opening up new clinical trial opportunities.
+However, it is also critical to understand how these immune cells interact and behave in the tumors to devise optimal immunotherapeutic strategies, and the team will study this in the coming months.

 Vestibular Schwannoma modeling and 3D volumetric: Dr Wiznia and Dr Buono, Yale University